JSR-2-14/class_wiki/README.md

 <details><summary><strong>Week 8</strong></summary>

 <p>
   In Week 8, we learn a more efficient way to get our components on the page by <b>mapping</b> through our data.
+Then we practice with a big lab as we map through movie data to create a web page.
 </p>

 | Monday | Wednesday |